In fact, TouchBistro restaurants see 24% more sales volume on Mother’s Day.*

-Sharing your Mother’s Day restaurant promotions on social media is a great way to get the word out.
+Whether you’re open for dine-in or offering pickup and delivery, sharing your Mother’s Day restaurant promotions on social media is a great way to get the word out.

 Have a promotion that focuses not just on mom, but mom’s mom, too!
 Consider offering some type of discount or a free appetizer for groups that come in with three generations – or more.
-With a bigger group you’ll likely have a higher check size, even if you throw in an appetizer or offer a discount.
+With a bigger group, you’ll likely have a higher check size, even if you throw in an appetizer or offer a discount.

 You don’t have to only celebrate on one day.
 Consider having Mother’s Day restaurant specials running before or after the date.
 This could help thin out the crowds.

-Give diners a chance to cook at your restaurant.
+If you can do so, give diners a chance to cook at your restaurant.
 Cooking classes for Mother’s Day are a growing trend and can be a great way to give customers a memorable and unique experience at your restaurant.